k-paxian/dart-package-publisher/README.md

 ### `credentialJson`

-Replaces `accessToken` and `refreshToken` and contains the whole content of the `~/.pub-cache/credentials.json` file Put it as `secrets.CREDENTIAL_JSON` on your repo [secrets section][1]
+Replaces `accessToken` and `refreshToken` and contains the whole content of the `~/.config/dart/pub-credentials.json` file Put it as `secrets.CREDENTIAL_JSON` on your repo [secrets section][1]

-You can find the credentials.json within `.pub-cache` in the User's home directory.
+You can find the `pub-credentials.json` within `.config/dart` in the User's home directory.
-You can use `open ~/.pub-cache` after your first publication either through `pub lish` command for Dart or `pub publish` for Flutter.
+You can use `open ~/.config/dart` after your first publication either through `pub lish` command for Dart or `pub publish` for Flutter.

 ### `relativePath`